 - "Load balancing", https://technet.microsoft.com/en-us/library/jj898588(v=exchg.150).aspx

 - "Understanding Load Balancing in Exchange 2010", https://technet.microsoft.com/en-us/library/ff625247(EXCHG.141).aspx

 Before You Begin

 Make sure that the SSL certificate is ready to be installed on the ContentStore Mail Server (SMTP).
 Use a digital certificate signed by the Certificate Authority (CA), and not a self-signed certificate.
-Make sure that SSL port 25 is open on the ContentStore Mail Server (SMTP) proxy clients.
+Make sure that SSL port 25 is open on the ContentStore Mail Server (SMTP) access nodes.